EnekoPL/Arduino-Memory-Game/README.md

 Usage
    - Once the hardware is set up and the necessary libraries are installed, upload the provided Arduino code to your Arduino Uno board.
 The game will start automatically once the code is uploaded.

    - Follow the on-screen instructions to progress through the levels.
 Use the keypad to input the displayed sequences of numbers.
 If your input matches the sequence, you will advance to the next level.
 If not, you will need to         retry the level.

 Have fun challenging your memory with Memory Game!

-Contributors:
+Contributors
-This project was developed by Eneko Pardo.
+   - This project was developed by Eneko Pardo.

-Feel free to contribute to the project by submitting pull requests or opening issues on GitHub.
+   - Feel free to contribute to the project by submitting pull requests or opening issues on GitHub.